cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 ### Supervisory Support

 Supervision teams are expected to contain the range and depth of expertise required to support the student in their personal and research development.
 Otherwise, there are no restrictions on the constitution of supervision teams beyond the normal requirements set by individual universities on supervisor eligibility.

-*Note - due to the COVID-19 pandemic, students may not have had normal interactions with their universities and the opportunity to meet academics.
-Therefore some flexibility can be shown to allow supervision teams to grow during the PhD.*

 ## Project Submission